MarcL/marclittlemore.com/src/posts/2021/02-february/2021-02-24-getting-feedback.md

 ### Find an appropriate time

 While it's easy to approach your manager and ask them for feedback, it's probably better to set aside some time when you can both discuss things in more detail.
 This gives both of you some time to prepare for the conversation.
-It will be a good idea to forewarn them of your expectations.
+It can be a good idea to forewarn them of your expectations.

 ### Prepare questions to ask